 Proper details about the quantity or number of specific products to be ordered, model number, and other such relevant information must be mentioned.

 The details related to the shipping of the products must be given precisely and clearly.
-For example, the information regarding the mode of transportation, shipping location, and the desired date for the goods to be or delivered must be distinctly mentioned in the order letter.
+For example, the information regarding the mode of transportation, shipping location, and the desired date for the goods to be delivered must be distinctly mentioned in the order letter.

-All the inquiries related to the payment, including the date, mode and terms & conditions regarding the payment must be clearly mentioned.
+All the inquiries related to the payment, including the date, mode and terms & conditions regarding the payment must be mentioned.

 Let us suppose you placed an order for a few things and the quality of the actual items received differs from that as assured by the seller.
 What can be the solution to this sort of problem?
 In such a case, it is so obvious to either ask for the replacement of goods or a payment refund.
 To do so, you need to write a letter of complaint to the organization at which you placed the order.